Blog Entry

 The program simply blink all the LED by toggling the AVR ATTiny25 microcontroller PB3 output port high for about 3 second and low for about 1 second and here is the test result when the PB3 port swing to the logical high:

 As you’ve seen from the result there is about 0.4 volt drop on the collector to emitter (VCE) terminal instead of 0 Volt as we assume on the above calculation and the DC current gain is about 58 instead of 100 again as we assume on the above calculation.
-Now you understand there are tremendous different result between the 2N3904 transistor datasheet and my test circuit, this is because the 2N3904 datasheet is measured using the PWM (Pulse Width Modulation) with period about 300 us (micro second) and duty cycle about 2%, the reason to use this very short pulse period in the measurement is because they don’t want to overheat the transistor junction; where this junction heating will vary the transistor hFE significantly.
+Now you understand there are tremendous different result between the 2N3904 transistor datasheet and my test circuit, this is because the 2N3904 datasheet is measured using the PWM (Pulse Width Modulation) with period for about 300 us (micro second) and duty cycle for about 2%, the reason to use this very short pulse period method in the measurement is because they don’t want to overheat the transistor junction; where this junction heating will vary the transistor hFE measurement significantly.

 On my test circuit above; I used 3 second to make the 2N3904 transistor ON (saturate, VBE = 0.81 Volt, VCE = 0.4 Volt) and 1second to make it OFF.
-The other factor that make the test result different is the various manufacture specification even though we used the same transistor type.
+The other factor that make the test result differ is the various manufacture specification even though we used the same transistor type.
 Therefore the answer to the above question is; there is no exact value for RC and RB; is depend on your application but it save to use the above method to calculate the RC and RB and then do the circuit prototyping to test your design, next adjust your RC and RB value accordingly.

 IB = IC / hFE = IC / 10

-This is what I called a “maximum saturate calculation method” (also known as worst-case design procedure), again as you’ve seen from the real test circuit result above even though we drive the VBE more than 0.7 volt, we still get the hFE for about 58 and IB about 0.88 mA which is useful in the microcontroller application (for more information you could read “Powering Your Microcontroller’s Base Project” on this blog), therefore for practical application I would suggest; if you want to use this maximum saturate calculation method to determine the base resistor (RB) value, make sure at least you double the calculated value.
+This is what I called a “maximum saturate calculation method” (also known as worst-case design procedure), again as you’ve seen from the real test circuit result above even though we drive the VBE more than 0.7 volt, we still get the hFE for about 58 and IB for about 0.88 mA which is useful in the microcontroller application (for more information you could read “Powering Your Microcontroller’s Base Project” on this blog), therefore for practical application I would suggest; if you want to use this maximum saturate calculation method to determine the base resistor (RB) value, make sure at least you double the calculated value.
 For example to determine the RB on the test circuit above using this maximum saturate calculation method:

 IB = IC / hFE = 0.075 / 10 = 0.0075 A (7.5 mA)